This article has links to products and services we love, which we may make commission from.

-Since it’s so hot outside, all the indoor spaces have the air conditioning on full blast, and it can feel very cold.
-This has always been a problem for people in Dubai.
+Since it’s so hot outside, all the indoor spaces have air conditioning on full blast, and it can feel very cold and this has always been a problem for people in Dubai.

 You might be a little sweaty in a sleeveless summer dress while watching the fountain show, and then suddenly wish you had long sleeves when you step inside Dubai Mall.

 Take a look at this light cardigan in a variety of colors, cute blazer or shorter Bolero which is a nice match for summer dresses.